 Shetland to Scilly – New Technologies for Peace started on 26th May 2016.
-It’s a journey through Britain from the Shetland Islands to the Scillies by peace activist Andrew Greig to promote the message that using lethal weaponry, like generating energy from fossil fuel, is crude, damaging and outdated.
+It was a journey through Britain from the Shetland Islands to the Scillies by peace activist Andrew Greig to promote the message that using lethal weaponry, like generating energy from fossil fuel, is crude, damaging and outdated.

-It will highlight the need for new technologies in achieving world peace.
+It aimed to highlight the need for new technologies in achieving world peace.
 Just as we must change from fossil fuel technology to stop global warming, so – if we are to avoid a future nuclear holocaust – must we cease using lethal weapons in conflicts between nations.

 Armies should switch from lethal weapons to nonlethal devices because: